Bases #

 - basis.mk hli hsp = {repr := {to_fun := (hli.repr.comp (linear_map.cod_restrict (submodule.span R (set.range v)) linear_map.id _)).to_fun, map_add' := _, map_smul' := _, inv_fun := ⇑(finsupp.total ι M R v), left_inv := _, right_inv := _}}

-th element of the dual basis evaluates to 1 on the i
+Given a basis, the ith element of the dual basis evaluates to 1 on the ith element of the

 basis.

-th element of the dual basis evaluates to 0 on the j
+Given a basis, the ith element of the dual basis evaluates to 0 on the jth element of the

-basis if j ≠ i
+basis if j ≠ i.

-th element of the dual basis evaluates to the Kronecker delta on the
+Given a basis, the ith element of the dual basis evaluates to the Kronecker delta on the

-th element of the basis.
+jth element of the basis.

 A linear independent family of vectors is a basis for their span.